Dial-WTF/Dial-Telegram-Mini/README.md

 - Set the same env vars (omit `ALLOW_UNVERIFIED_INITDATA`)
 - Update BotFather Web App URL to the prod domain
 - Test from phone; `/api/invoice` must validate Telegram `initData`

+### WIP: Coinbase Onramp session token
+- If you see a Coinbase page saying "Missing or invalid parameters: requires sessionToken" your Onramp app is configured to require secure initialization.
+- For dev:
+  - Option A: Temporarily disable session token requirement in the Coinbase portal
+  - Option B: Provide `COINBASE_SESSION_TOKEN` (server-generated) and restart
+- For prod:
+  - Implement a backend endpoint to mint session tokens after authenticating the user (see Coinbase docs) and pass it through the `/api/onramp/coinbase` redirect.